fishi0x01/fishi0x01.github.io/_posts/2019-01-12-Jenkins-As-Code-Part-2.md

 **jenkins.yaml:**
 {% gist fishi0x01/63ce90a4e5b24aa0297aa69622d8ca8f jenkins.yaml %}

+Secrets are described as `${secret}`.
+As of writing this article, secrets in CasC can be loaded from environment variables, files or [HashiCorp Vault][hashi-vault] paths.
+In this post's [demo repo][jenkins-as-code-github-repo] we use files as secret sources.
+The path to the secret files is pre-baked in the Dockerfile as `ENV SECRETS="/var/jenkins_home/"`.
+A secret like `${jenkins-ssh-keys/ssh-agent-access-key}` is then loaded from CasC at `/var/jenkins_home/jenkins-ssh-keys/ssh-agent-access-key`.
+However, I am a big fan of HashiCorp's Vault.
+Whenever possible, I use it as a secret source, but that is out of scope of this blog post.
+To setup CasC with Vault, consult their [README][casc-readme].

 ## Configuration Scripts

 CasC does the heavy lifting of our configuration work.
 However, there are some aspects that still